MainWP Blog - plugin

 Do Not Use the WooCommerce Admin Plugin on Your Child Site

 WooCommerce Admin is a feature plugin for WooCommerce, which uses React and the Gutenberg block editor to improve certain lacking core features, such as reporting and analytics in WooCommerce.
 Reporting in WooCommerce can be slow, as well as being MySQL resource heavy if you have high order levels on the site, whilst the WooCommerce Admin is a step in the right direction.
-Though the WooCommerce Admin has been in development for a number of months, the feature plugin is still a beta plugin, and still not suitable for use on a live site.
-In the most recent release of WooCommerce,
+Though the WooCommerce Admin has been in development for a number of months, the feature plugin is still Continue reading the post...

 Using SendWP for Sending Site Email